All Episodes

 Everything's over unless we raise the debt limit.

-And the truth is, not raising the debt limit is the single most intelligent, responsible thing we could do, particularly for Republicans who are seeking the White House on the basis of getting this out-of-control spending under control.
+And the truth is, not raising the debt limit is the single most intelligent, responsible thing we can do, particularly for Republicans who are seeking the White House on the basis of getting this out-of-control spending under control.

 For Republicans who are telling us that they hear us on all of this debt and all the irresponsible spending, and it's time to start talking trillions instead of billions of real cuts, then why the hell would you raise the debt ceiling in the middle of all of that as an agenda?